New details of the Game Awards 2021 – Nintenderos

 After a while of waiting, now finally we receive news related to the Game Awards 2021.
 Today news about this event has been confirmed.

-In this case, the details have been offered by the event organizer himself, Geoff keighley, who has shared some statements about what we can expect.
+In this case, the details have been offered by the event organizer himself, Geoff keighley, who has shared some statements on what we can expect.
 We leave them below:

 You know, it’s great to have celebrities, it’s great to have music, but I think really focusing on games is important.
 Especially this year, there will be a wealth of content for 2022 and 2023 that will show us our largest list yet of world premieres and announcements.